Benjamin Chaires: Banks and railroads

 Although Chaires' primary interest was in growing cotton, he was also involved in banking and railroads.
 The Central Bank of Florida opened in Tallahassee in 1832, with Chaires as president.
 The Central Bank absorbed the Bank of Florida, which had been started by William "Money" Williams in 1829, by buying its stock.
 Chaires was involved in the creation of the Union Bank of Tallahassee.
 The Bank of Florida and the Central Bank were "merchants' banks", controlled by and serving primarily merchants, while the Union Bank was a "planters's bank", with only plantation owners allowed to buy stock in the bank.
 Chaires was a founder of the Merchants and Planters Bank of Magnolia.

 Chaires and his brother Green were among the organizers of the Tallahassee Railroad in 1834, with Benjamin Chaires serving as a director of the company.
 He also was involved in the creation of the Lake Wimico and St. Joseph Canal and Railroad Company.
-When that railroad decided to lay a new line in early 1837 from St. Joseph to what became Iola on the Apalachicola River, Chaires received the construction contract.
+When that railroad decided to lay a new line in early 1837 from St. Joseph to Iola on the Apalachicola River, Chaires received the construction contract.
 The Panic of 1837 dried up credit and cash, and the railroad tried to pay its debts in company scrip.
 Chaires refused to accept the scrip, and took various financial assets of the company as payment, while continuing construction at a slow pace.
 He was president of the company when he died in 1838.

 Chaires and R. H. Berry financed the construction of the General Samuel Parkhill, a ship designed to carry cotton directly from the Apalachee Bay ports of Magnolia, Port Leon and St. Marks to Liverpool, bypassing agents in the northern U.S.